GodPhoenix2003/Smart-Attendance-System/README.md

-This project is done by Mr. Sagnik Chatterjee.
+This project is done by Mr. Sagnik Chatterjee and Ms. Trina Chowdhury.